How to Choose an Accident Investigator

 Go to google.co.za and type in the name of the investigator or Reconstructionist as well as the name of the company they represent and see just how well established they are in the marketplace.
 You might learn a lot more about the entity you are considering that you may expect - to do the homework.

 As much as accident investigators and Reconstructionists might not be willing or able to release copies of prior reports, ask for an example of their work even if you just look through it in their presence and release the sample back to them.
 It is important that you know what they do and hat they are claiming they can do.

 List of skills

 Ask the investigator or Reconstructionist to send you a confirmation of their particular skills and/or expertise.
-Also, ask them what exactly they are able to investigate about accident scenes.
+Also, ask them what exactly they are able to investigate accident scenes.
 If you operate commercial vehicles, let them explain some of their skills pertaining to your specific type of vehicles and their exposure to these.